MorganEdgerton/EtsyX/README.md

   - Enter this url to access portal: http://thecatspajamas.morganedgerton.com/EtsyX/academy-home.html
   - Only the *Conversations* area of Academy is built out.
 Navigate there by clicking **Conversations** or the icon in the nav bar or **See more** in the Conversations snapshot

+ Sorry the project file organization is really messy!

+ Thank you for taking a look!